aopanasenko/gulp-template/README.md

 ## TODO

-- [ ] Autocompile for sass/less files.
+- [ ] Autocompiler for sass/less files.
 - [ ] Autosearch js and css files in project folder.